bbaugher/confluent/README.md

 ### Kafka Service

-If you include the `recipe[confluent::kafka]` this will install the Confluent package and start the Kafka service.
+If you include the `recipe[confluent::kafka]` this will install the Confluent package, configure and start the Kafka service.

 You can configure the service using the attribtues `node["confluent"]["kafka"]["server.properties"][...] = ...`.
 Use Confluent's [Kafka doc](http://confluent.io/docs/current/kafka/deployment.html#important-configuration-options)